Gastric dilatation volvulus: Prevention

 Precautions that are likely to help prevent gastric dilatation-volvulus include feeding small meals throughout the day instead of one big meal, and not exercising immediately before or after a meal.

 Prognosis

 Immediate treatment is the most important factor in a favorable prognosis.
 A delay in treatment greater than 6 hours or the presence of peritonitis, sepsis, hypotension, or disseminated intravascular coagulation are negative prognostic indicators.
+Patients that lack the ability to walk are 4.4 times more likely to die.
+Comatose patients are 36 times more likely to die.
+Dogs that show depression when presented are three times more likely to die.

 Historically, GDV has held a guarded prognosis.
 Although "early studies showed mortality rates between 33 and 68% for dogs with GDV," studies from 2007 to 2012 "reported mortality rates between 10 and 26.8%".
 Mortality rates approach 10 to 40% even with treatment.
 With prompt treatment and good preoperative stabilization of the patient, mortality is significantly lessened to 10% overall (in a referral setting).
 Negative prognostic indicators following surgical intervention include postoperative cardiac arrhythmia, splenectomy, or splenectomy with partial gastric resection.
 A longer time from presentation to surgery was associated with a lower mortality, presumably because these dogs had received more complete preoperative fluid resuscitation, thus were better cardiovascularly stabilized prior to the procedure.

+Prognosis is guarded if the cardia is necrotic.
+Many dogs are euthanised due to risks of performing surgery or inability to afford costly surgery and treatment.